Japan's Abe urges Putin to ensure Ukraine ceasefire holds

 A two-month-old ceasefire in Ukraine appears shakier than ever.
 Ukraine's military accused Russia on Friday of sending a column of 32 tanks and truckloads of troops into the country's east to support pro-Russian separatists.

-Putin and Abe, who are said to be on first-name terms, last held bilateral talks in February in Sochi, where Abe travelled to attend the opening ceremony of the Winter Olympics.
+Putin and Abe, who are said to be on first-name terms, last held bilateral talks in February in Sochi, where Abe traveled to attend the opening ceremony of the Winter Olympics.

 The two leaders have now agreed to begin preparations for Putin to visit Japan next year, Kato said.